Th-Underscore/Anime4K-Batch/README.md

 This batch script ([`set-subs-priority.bat`](./scripts/set-subs-priority.bat)) sets the default subtitle track based on language and title priority.
 It remuxes the file, placing the highest priority subtitle track first and marking it as default.

-It can be triggered automatically before transcoding by using the `-set-subs-priority` flag in [`glsl-transcode.bat`](./scripts/glsl-transcode.bat).
+It can be triggered automatically before transcoding by using the `-sprioritize` flag in [`glsl-transcode.bat`](./scripts/glsl-transcode.bat).

 **Standalone Usage / Command Line Options:**